 Created specifically only to provide opportunities to amateur writers and previously unpublished authors, Verse Publishing is situated in Priorslee in England.
 If you write short story collections or novels, you can consider sending your manuscript to them.
 They only publish thriller, horror, science-fiction and fantasy.
 Read the submission guidelines here.

 A small, independent press launched in the late 1990s, The Alchemy Press caters to a specific niche of fantasy horror.
 Located in the West Midlands, The Alchemy Press has also won the Best Small Press Award by The British Fantasy Society in 2014.
 They have remained to the core a fiercely independent publisher that consciously works with writers that have a unique bent and writing style.
 Alchemy Press is currently accepting submissions only for its Alchemy Press Book of Horrors- an anthology of horror stories.
 Send your story only if it is disruptive of the horror and supernatural genre.
 Read submission guidelines here.

 19. Grimlock Press

-Situated in Manchester, Grimlock Press was originally started as a company to publish books for young adults.
+When it comes to book publishers that accept unsolicited manuscripts, Grimlock Press, situated in Manchester, was originally started as a company to publish books for young adults.
 They have evolved over time to include children’s books and work with stories and authors that are keen on pushing the envelope.
 They request you read their books to get an idea about what to submit.
 Find the submission guidelines here.

 An independent publisher printing books in education, learning, management and skills, Crown House Publishing in Carmarthen has won awards for its commitment to publishing.
 Using books to provide teaching aids and educational tools for teachers, kids and parents, they won the Independent Publishing Gold Education Publisher of the Year Award in 2014.
 Writers need to send a proposal before submitting a manuscript.
 Find contact details on this page.